🕒 22 min read · 📝 4389 words

 The “beast image” comes to life—the lie becomes a living system—and the deluded believer compels others to embrace the same deception.

 This is a positive message, as seen in Romans 6:11, where obedient Christians are called to be dead to sin.
-However, when willfully sinful believers establish a Beast image system, they exclude the obedient, non-deluded Christians from participating in religious activities.
+However, when willfully sinful believers establish a Beast image system, they exclude the obedient, non-deluded Christians from participating in their so-called religious activities.

 Jesus overturning this system is illustrated in Matt 21:12-13, Mark 11:15-18, Lk 19:45-47 and John 2:13-16.